ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The Administrator acts as Client (C), and requests to access the group-collection resource and group-configuration resources, by accessing the respective admin endpoint at the Group Manager.

 * The Authorization Server (AS) authorizes the Administrator to access the group-collection resource and group-configuration resources at a Group Manager.
-Multiple Group Managers can be associated to the same AS.
+Multiple Group Managers can be associated with the same AS.

     The authorized access for an Administrator can be limited to performing only a subset of operations.
 The AS can authorize multiple Administrators to access the collection resource and the (same) group-configuration resources at the Group Manager.